 - Tourist Industry and Tourism (programme OPF, B_CRT)

 - Course objectives

-- The aim of the course is to introduce students to selected tourist attractions in Europe, America, Asia, Africa, Australia and Oceania.
-Students will also learn the basics of tourism and its selected forms.
+- The aim of the course is to inform students with the tourist attractions in Europe, the Americas, Asia, Africa, Australia and Oceania.
+Students will also be familiar with an introduction to tourism and its special forms.

 - Learning outcomes